Find out average roof shingle repair costs, factors affecting pricing, such as material and labor, and how to save on your next roof repair project.

 Snap another chalk line representing the top edge of the next row of shingles.

-Install the second and remaining courses, staggering the shingle edges by six inches from one row to the next.
+Install the second and remaining rows, staggering the shingle edges by six inches from one row to the next.
+Use a utility knife to cut off excess shingles to line each row up.

 Continue to the roof's ridge.
 Overlap the roof apex with the top of the last row of shingles.
 Cut away material to accommodate the ridge vent if your home has that feature.